 First and foremost, shoveling snow requires significant physical effort, making it an effective full-body workout.
 Every shovelful of snow requires the activation of multiple muscle groups, including those in the arms, back, shoulders, and legs.
 This continuous movement engages both the upper and lower body, providing a comprehensive and intense workout session.

-See also How many calories are burned when you run a mile
+See also How many calories in a bone in chicken breast

 Additionally, shoveling snow is a highly aerobic activity that can significantly increase your heart rate.
 The combination of lifting heavy loads and the repetitive motion involved in shoveling requires your heart to work harder to pump oxygen-rich blood to your muscles.
 This cardiovascular boost leads to improved stamina and endurance over time.